rks101/jee/README.md

 **2018**: JEE Advanced exam became Computer-Based Test (CBT) being conducted online only with TCS-ion as examination implementation partner.
 This was a major shift from OMR-based answer sheets to online CBT.

+**2020-2021** During Covid-19 years, JEE Advanced is conducted late in the year and admissions to IITs are delayed than July-August.

 **2023**: Top-20 percentile criteria is added for qualification into IITs.
 In class XII, candidate should have at least 75% for Open, EWS, OBC-NCL category and 65% for SC, ST category (for five subjects including Physics, Chemistry, Maths and one language) or be in the top-20 percentile of the respective board of class XII examination.
 This top-20 percentile cut-off is category wise (Open, EWS, OBC-NCL, SC, ST, PWD).
 If board specific top-20 percentile cut-off is not available, CBSE board cut-offs are to be referenced with.

 **2024** JoSAA conducts counselling in 5 rounds in 2024.

 **2025** Again, in 2025, JoSAA counselling is in 6 rounds.
-Somehow, multiple test centers for JEE Advanced report multiple issues, including delayed start than 9:00 am, no air conditioning in hot summer (mid May).
+Somehow, multiple test centers for JEE Advanced report multiple issues, including delayed start than 9:00 am, no air conditioning in hot summer (mid May), and test center issues.

 ----